junkdog/term-webgl2/bitmap-font/README.md

-# bitmap-font Technical Documentation
+# bitmap-font

-A high-performance font atlas generator for WebGL terminal renderers, optimized for GPU texture memory and rendering efficiency.
+A font atlas generator for WebGL terminal renderers, optimized for GPU texture memory and rendering efficiency.

 ## Overview